Public-Domain-Laboratories/Operating_System/Operating_System/Users/README.md

 > Maybe it would be better to have a single folder with files of usernames and their roles in the filename.
+> Double underscore __ might be good to separate the roles from usernames.

 Folder of Users, their data and user-wide programs.